exploration/speedtest-log/README.markdown

 1. Run `sh setup.sh`, which will create any necessary folders and download any necessary scripts.
 2. Edit `bin/hipchat` to include your API keys, and room numbers etc.
 3. There is no step 3.
 You can run `ruby run_tests.rb` or just `run_tests.rb` now.

+# Documentation

+You can run `yardoc` (if you have the `yard` gem installed) to generate documentation for this codebase.
+Then read `docs/index.html` for all of the gory details.